 - The updates are replicated out to all Conferencing Nodes where they will be applied to any new conferences in that VMR.

 Note that LDAP/AD is the only end-user authentication method available.

-You can also perform other customizations, such as changing the splash screen graphic, the colors of the right-hand-side panel, the VMR layout options and the join information, but these involve direct manipulation of the installation files.
+- Perform other customizations to the portal's behavior and appearance, such as changing the splash screen graphic, the colors of the right-hand-side panel, the VMR layout options and the join information, but these involve direct manipulation of the installation files.

 - Deploying the VMR self-service portal: to install and customize the VMR portal.